AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 ### Analysis steps

-Once all of the functions are defined, the remainder of the notebook should be a series of code chunks that perform the analysis steps, with Markdown text to explain what each step is doing and why.
+Once all of the functions are defined, the remainder of the notebook should be a series of code chunks that perform the analysis steps, with [Markdown text](../../software-platforms/general-tools/writing-in-markdown.md) to explain what each step is doing and why.
 Use headings and subheadings as appropriate to break up the analysis into logical sections, and include plots in the notebook to help illustrate the results.

-Code chunks should still contain comments as needed to explain logic and implementation, with the Markdown text providing a higher-level overview of the analysis steps, including any interpretation of results.
+Code chunks should still contain comments to explain logic and implementation.
+The Markdown text should focus on providing a higher-level overview of the analysis steps, including any interpretation of results.

 ### Session info